florinpop17/app-ideas/README.md

 ## Weekly Coding Challenge 🚀

 As a bonus, I'm organizing a Weekly Coding Challenge where you can learn more by practicing your skills on real-world projects.
 Read [The Complete Guide](https://www.florin-pop.com/blog/2019/03/weekly-coding-challenge/) to find out how you can participate! 😄

-So basically I've been working on a project which aims to help people get to coding/practicing as soon as possible, avoiding all the "What should I build?" mambo-jumbo...
-You can read more about this project here: https://github.com/florinpop17/app-ideas

-Make sure you give it a star ⭐️ if you like it.
-(And you better do! 😆)

-And, I'd love to hear your feedback!